 A sheet of printable ruled bookmarks with visual references to metric measurement units.
 Print the two (2) page template on Tabloid/Ledger paper (431.8 x 279.4 mm or 11 in x 17 in) in duplex (back-to-back).
 Use the indicated crop lines to cut the individual cards.
 Caution: The ruler edge will not be accurate if other paper sizes are used.

 Presidents' Day is a national holiday celebrated on the third Monday in February and is as a day where all U.S. presidents are remembered and honored.
 Enjoy the holiday by exploring these measurement education resources.
 Read More.

 This comic book-style video animation series has been developed to help middle school students learn about the 7 SI base measurement units.
-Videos are available on the NIST YouTube Channel.
+The Measurement League are superheroes dedicated to the fight against uncertainty, imprecision, and inaccuracy and to improving the quality of our lives and the things we build.
+Videos are available on the NIST YouTube Channel and Education page.